Skip to main content

 factinternetsales_239, 98, 100

-First, you choose to take care of the regular dimensions.
+First, you take care of the regular dimensions.
 You include the Date dimension and you join orderdatekey in each fact dataset to datekey in the Date Month hierarchy.
 You next include the Product dimension and you join productkey in each fact dataset to productkey in the dimension.
 Your model now looks like this:

 Figure 1.
 Relationships from the two fact datasets to the Date and Product dimensions